joshocalico/joshuasteele-site/content/posts/calling-it-fun-stuff.md

 author: Joshua Steele

 ---
-I don't really have enough time to keep this thing going so my messages are kind of nonsensical.
+I don't really have enough time to keep this thing going so my messages are getting kind of nonsensical.

 I'll just talk about some things I liked today.
 All done while I was busy being productive of course 😉.
 Looking into the development of Windows 8 and XP, two wonderful videos by Michael MJD.
 I find them quite interesting and kind of a display of how systems start to become production ready.